 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

-This article is focused on things to know about skiing for the first time rather than teaching you how to ski.
+We’re focusing on things to know about skiing for the first time rather than teaching you how to ski.
 We’ll leave that to the pros!
-If you want a sneak peek at ski techniques taught during beginner ski lessons, this is a great intro video:
+If you want a sneak peek at the correct techniques taught during beginner ski lessons, this is a great intro video:

 Planning Tips for First-Time Skiers and Boarders

 There was a time when this wasn’t even a question.
-There were few (if any) snowboarders on the mountain slopes, and lessons and information were geared just to skiing for beginners.
+There were few (if any) snowboarders on the mountains, and lessons and information were geared just toward skiing for beginners.
 Things have since changed, so you’ll want to consider boarding as an alternative to skiing before arriving at the ski resort.

 There isn’t a correct answer – it’s a personal preference.
 We know families who have their kids master skiing before trying out snowboarding, while others set right out with boarding.